haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Giant mallet over sword
 Pair of long hands
 Wave of white water on green
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 360

                                    Math Mathonwy, god of magic Morrigan, goddess of battle